mrvnthss/visual-working-memory-capacity/README.md

 2. In a third experiment, [Vogel & Machizawa (2004)](#vogel-machizawa) had participants complete the same task again; this time with array sizes of 2, 4, and 6 squares.
 While there was a significant increase in amplitude going from 2 to 4 squares per array, there was no additional increase when increasing the array size further from 4 to 6 squares.
 Given that a typical individual's memory capacity is right around 3 to 4 items, this implies that the delay activity's **amplitude only increases for larger stimulus arrays below or at an individual's capacity and does not increase any further for supra-capacity arrays**.

-3. This finding was further reinforced by yet another experiment in which participants completed the same experiment again, this time the arrays consisted of 2, 4, 8, and 10 squares each.
+3. This finding was further reinforced by yet another experiment in which participants completed the same task again, this time the arrays consisted of 2, 4, 8, and 10 squares each.
 The finding was identical: While there was a significant increase in amplitude going from 2 to 4 squares per hemifield, no such increase was observed when moving from 4 to either 8 or 10 squares per array ([Vogel & Machizawa, 2004](#vogel-machizawa)).

 4. The amplitude of the contralateral delay activity initially increases monotonically as the number of squares per array increases.
 However, it quickly reaches its maximum at three items per hemifield and then starts to drop off.
 Notably, the **visual working memory capacity** averaged across participants was "2.8 items, which is approximately when the memory **delay activity** reaches a limit" suggesting that these two measures are **strongly related** ([Vogel & Machizawa, 2004](#vogel-machizawa)).